Auriculotherapy

-Auriculotherapy (also auricular therapy, ear acupuncture, and auriculoacupuncture) is a form of alternative medicine based on the idea that the ear is a micro system, which reflects the entire body, represented on the auricle, the outer portion of the ear.
-Conditions affecting the physical, mental or emotional health of the patient are assumed to be treatable by stimulation of the surface of the ear exclusively.
+Auriculotherapy (also auricular therapy, ear acupuncture, and auriculoacupuncture) is a form of alternative medicine based on the idea that the ear is a micro system and an external organ, which reflects the entire body, represented on the auricle, the outer portion of the ear.
+Conditions affecting the person's physical, mental, or emotional health are assumed to be treatable by stimulating the surface of the ear exclusively.
 Similar mappings are used by several modalities, including the practices of reflexology and iridology.
 These mappings are not based on or supported by any medical or scientific evidence, and are therefore considered to be pseudoscience.

 History and development

 French neurologist Paul Nogier invented auriculotherapy in 1957.
 Nogier developed a phrenological method of projection of a fetal Homunculus on the ear and published what he called the "Vascular Autonomic Signal" which measured a change in the amplitude of the pulse.
 That mechanism would only produce a signal upon the introduction of new information to the electromagnetic field of the patient.
 Nogier cited a 'principle of matching resonance' which he could use the vascular autonomic signal to detect the active points of the auricular microsystem.

 Nogier's Auricular acupuncture was introduced to China in 1958.

+A variation of auriculotherapy called "ear stapling" involves the long-term insertion of a medical staple in the conchal bowl of the ear.
+Advocates variously claim that the procedure aids in losing weight, stopping smoking, and managing stress.

+Battlefield acupuncture

-Richard Niemtzow, in 2001 developed a procedure he coined Battlefield Acupuncture in an attempt to research more efficient relief for phantom limb pain and chronic pain for veterans.
+In 2001, Richard Niemtzow developed a procedure he called "battlefield acupuncture", in an attempt to research more efficient relief for phantom limb pain and chronic pain for veterans.
 Battlefield Acupuncture involves placing gold aiguille semi-permanent needles at up to five sites in the ears.
 In 2018, the United States Department of Defense, the Veterans Center for Integrative Pain Management, and the Veterans Health Administration National Pain Management Program office completed a 3-year, $5.4 million acupuncture education and training program, which trained over 2800 providers in Battlefield Acupuncture.
 Retired U.S. Air Force flight surgeon Harriet Hall characterized the Department of Defense's use of acupuncture and auriculotherapy as an embarrassing "infiltration of quackery into military medicine", a waste of tax dollars, and a potential harm to patients.

 Nogier points

-The principles of auriculotherapy are contrary to known anatomy and physiology of the human body.
+The principles of auriculotherapy are contrary to the known anatomy and physiology of the human body.

 According to Nogier, the relevant structures include: